OpenOrienteering/mapper/symbol_dock_widget.md

 #### Line settings
 **Line width** and **color** define the basic line characteristics.
 Minimum line length function is not yet implemented. **Line cap** permits the shape of the end of the line to be specified. **Line join** refers to the rendering of vertices where line sections of different orientations join each other.

 **Dashed lines** are created by a tick in the dash box, which shows the dash dialog settings.
-Typical length of dash and gap may be specified &#8212; these will be rendered with gaps of the specified size and dashes as close as practicable to the specified length (so that there is no fractional dash at the end).
-The appearance of lines with regular symbols or breaks may be improved by making the end dash a half length &#8212; a check box provides for this.
+Typical length of dash and gap may be specified; these will be rendered with gaps of the specified size and dashes as close as practicable to the specified length (so that there is no fractional dash at the end).
+The appearance of lines with regular symbols or breaks may be improved by making the end dash a half length; a check box provides for this.
 Dashes may be grouped together with a specified gap within the groups which is different from the between-group gap length.

-Many symbols (e.g. 520 Stone wall) have a **repeated feature** along the line.
+Many symbols (e.g. 513 Wall) have a **repeated feature** along the line.
 This line feature is invoked by setting a non-zero integer number in the mid-symbol count.
 The mid-symbol distance sets the spacing between symbol centers.
 The distance between spots refers to the distance between symbol groups; if the mid-symbol distance is too large then the groups may overlap.
 The distance from the end is an approximate length of line projecting beyond the last group.
 A check box to require at least one mid-symbol ensures that the line has at least one symbol but may give confusing results if the line is too short for meaningful rendering.
 Setting a minimum mid-symbol count is not yet implemented.
 A different mid-symbol minimum may be specified for the boundary line of a closed symbol.

 Some line symbols require an **outline** which is enabled by selecting the border check box.
 Border width is the width (thickness) of the border lines.
-Shift moves the border lines further apart &#8212; shift equal to half the border width will place the line just outside the edge of the main line.
+Shift moves the border lines further apart; shift equal to half the border width will place the line just outside the edge of the main line.
 A dash feature with characteristics which do not have to match the main line is enabled by the corresponding check box.

 #### Start symbol